KxSystems/docs/docs/ref/log.md

 ---
-title: log, xlog – logarithms | Reference | kdb+ and q documentation
+title: log, xlog – logarithms | Reference | KDB-X and q documentation
 description: log and xlog are q keywords that return logarithms, either natural or to a specified base.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `log`, `xlog`

 _Logarithms and natural logarithms_

 ## `log`